isotopp/isotopp.github.io/_posts/2019-12-03-trying-lvmraid-for-real.md

 in the dm-layer.
 There is also some kind of request merging going on somewhere in the stack, which for adjacent requests even makes sense.

+## Addendum: Interrupting the RAID sync

+If you try to split the Volume while it is still synching, you will find that this is not possible.

+{% highlight console %}
+# lvconvert --splitmirrors 1 -n splitlv /dev/vg00/mysqlVol
+  Unable to split vg00/mysqlVol while it is not in-sync.
+{% endhighlight %}

+Another observationL While lvmraid employs mdraid code, working with devicemapper block devices for the data and external metadata, mdraid does not see any of this in /proc;

+{% highlight console %}
+# cat /proc/mdstat
+Personalities : [raid6] [raid5] [raid4] [raid1]
+unused devices: <none>
+{% endhighlight %}

+You can't use any mdraid tooling to turn knobs inside lvm controlled mdraid code.